Alba: A Wildlife Adventure Accessibility Report

-Alba: A Wildlife Adventure has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 4 accessibility features for Difficulty in Alba: A Wildlife Adventure which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.